 - If you create an example piece strictly for your portfolio, make sure it is clearly labeled as a “spec piece” at the top.

-- Take up a coding or development certification class
+- Take up a coding test or development certification class

 - Train in QA Testing